teamoars/ardupilot-ros-nix/README.md

 ## env var breakage

 The ardupilot ros2 packages have both .dsv and .sh colcon hooks.
-When built with colcon the standard way (vcs import ..., colcon build), the .dsv files are used and everything works.
-But for whatever reason nix-ros-overlay uses .sh files instead and things stop working because the .sh hooks we not kept up to date with the .dsv files!
+When built with colcon the standard way (vcs import ..., colcon build), the .dsv files are used.
+But nix-ros-overlay uses the .sh files instead.
+This leads to breakages because the .sh hooks we not kept up to date with the .dsv files!

 - https://discourse.openrobotics.org/t/the-forgotten-gem-that-is-environment-hooks-and-dsv/41581